Leyland Hippo: First generation

 The new 6 wheeled 12 ton capacity goods carrier truck was first demonstrated at the Commercial Motor Transport Exhibition held at Olympia Exhibition Centre in 1929.
-Introduced as a rigid chassis 6x4 truck, the hippo had the largest engine by Leyland at the time, which was an in line six engines with power output of 72bhp clocking 30mph top speed supported by a four speed gearbox.
+Introduced as a rigid chassis 6x4 truck, the hippo had the largest engine by Leyland at the time, which was an in line six engines with power output of 72 bhp giving a 30 mph top speed supported by a four speed gearbox.

-As a cab over engine the total length of the unit was 27.3 ft with the wheelbase of 17ft available in tipper and platform model with 19ft loading and 22ft loading space respectively.
+As a cab over engine the total length of the unit was 27.3 ft with the wheelbase of 17 ft available in tipper and platform model with 19 ft loading and 22ft loading space respectively.
 Having a dry weight of 5 tons.
 In the 1931 facelift, the total length of the vehicles was changed to 30ft in total with total capacity of 19 tons.
-In 1934 a new 8 wheeled vehicles was developed on the platform of the hippo called Octopus with same engine but had higher load capacity of 22 tons.
+In 1934 a new 8 wheeled vehicles was developed on the platform of the Hippo called Octopus with same engine but had higher load capacity of 22 tons.

 Second generation

+During the war, Leyland became involved in tank development and production.
+The curtailed production of the Hippo for about two years until it was recognised that more 10-ton vehicles were needed than British firms could supply.

 In 1945 Leyland developed Mark II Hippo from military programme these units weighed 19tons powered by an in line six engine with power output of 100bhp supported by a five speed gearbox.
 Civilian versions of the vehicles were to be built with same specifications but with higher load carrying capacity.

 At the beginning of World War II the British Armed Forces took delivery of 330 militarized Leyland Hippos with open military cabs and bodies, known in service as the Hippo Mk I or the WSW17.
 In 1943, as a result of D-Day preparations, Leyland commenced designing an updated version, the Hippo Mk II.
 Production commenced in 1944 and roughly 1,000 were in service by VE Day.
 They remained in British service into the 1970s.

+Ashok Leyland Hippo

+Started as a collaboration of Ashok Motors and British Leyland.
+In 1954 Ashok Leyland was approved to manufacture Leyland trucks and buses in India, starting with Comet as the first vehicle for the company.
+In last quarter of 2025 the company was planning to roll out heavy-duty trucks with output of 320 and 360 horsepower in the market to compete with Tata Motors, Bharat Benz and Eicher Motors who already have 300 plus horsepower trucks in Indian market.

+In January 2026 Ashok Leyland reintroduced Hippo tractor trucks with six cylinder 8 liter diesel engines producing 320–360 horsepower and 1300-1600 nm of torque coupled with a 9 speed gearbox.
+The tractor is based on the Bharat stage emission standards compliant AVTR platform of the company, supported by 6x4 combination, bogie suspension and hub reduction for over dimensional cargo operations.
+In terms of comfort and safety, the tractor features a sleeper cabin, traction control, hill assist, reverse camera, tire pressure monitoring system and advanced driver assistance systems.